 We offer a competitive starting salary – please contact us if you would like more information.
 Individual performance-related pay increases are made at the end of July and January within the two-year programme, starting in July.
 A company performance bonus is received annually as a one-off payment at the end of January each year.
 The bonus is non-contractual and depends on company performance.

 All our graduate roles are full time positions.
 This means that your average working week should be 37.5 hours.
 No one day is the same and work life balance is key for us here at apetito.
 You’ll have peaks and troughs in your workload, and it’s really up to you to manage your day.
 What’s key is that you deliver in your role – and you should always shout up if you have too much or too little work.

 The role you are joining is a permanent role from Day 1.
 At the end of the programme you do not automatically change role, where you go next will largely be driven by you and the opportunities in our business at that time.
-Throughout your time on the graduate programme you will have reviews discuss your development, progress and next steps for you and will receive support from your line managers and the Executive team throughout the scheme.
+Throughout your time on the graduate programme you willl have reviews to discuss your development, progress, and next steps; and you will receive support from your line manager and the Executive board throughout the programme.

 This depends on the role and the team you join and on the nature of your role.
 Either way, once you’ve finished your programme you’ll find there are all sorts of opportunities to work internationally.

 As a graduate on one of our programmes, you’ll be most likely to spend time in our Head office in Trowbridge, Wiltshire.